shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Bureaucracy.md

 My life is on the operating table,

-several agencies long ,
+Several agencies long,

-And my guts and dreams are splayed and labeled as life support beeps along.
+And my guts and dreams are splayed

+As life support beeps along.

-As anesthesia is a rich man’s drug,
+Anesthesia is a rich man’s drug,

-I cry myself to sleep
+So I cry myself to sleep

 And observe my surgeons briefly

-Before fading into the Deep.
+Before fading in the Deep.

-Rural Development issues intent

-To find Alaska on a map,

-And the SSA marks their discontent

-Of being woken from their nap.

-The IRS gives sweet caress

-To my financials as they patter,

-And HUD flips me over

-In their usual bedside manner.

-The bureaucracy is noxious,
+The bureaucracy is noxious

 And with all the oversight I’m caught in,